-As a dating coach, I see many singletons associating dating apps with the near-inevitable negative experiences the sheer number of online interactions can bring.
+As an ex dating coach, I would see many singletons associating dating apps with the near-inevitable negative experiences the sheer number of online interactions can bring.
 Home screens are cluttered with icons promising love; calendars and inboxes are littered with disappointing dates.

 Two years of a global pandemic have exacerbated dating app fatigue; as work, social life and entertainment moved even more online.
 After all, humans crave in-person connection.
 A 2020 MIT study found that our longing for social contact after periods of isolation is actually neurologically similar to when we feel hungry for food.

-Online dating can also feel like the opposite of falling in love with a trusted friend.
-We’re immediately thrust into a presumed romantic interaction with people we haven’t met and barely know about.
+Online dating can also feel like the opposite of falling in love with someone trust.
+We’re instead immediately thrust into a presumed romantic interaction with people we haven’t met and barely know much about.
 This lack of groundwork can feel invasive, inappropriate and overly-presumptuous.
 As well as disappointing if romantic feelings are unreciprocated.

 It’s normal to feel disheartened when online dating isn’t meeting your expectations.
 After all, per the equation Mo Gawdat shares in his book “Solve For Happy”:

 There are two dating optimization routes you can take: one to consciously improve your online experience; the other to boost your chances of meeting someone offline.
 Here are a dozen practical tips to do either or both.